techiediaries/techiediaries/_posts/2017/2017-12-16-django-graphql-tutorial.md

 ## Conclusion

-GraphQL is a very powerful technology for building Web APIs and thanks to Django Graphene you can easily add the support for GraphQL to your django project.
+GraphQL is a very powerful technology for building Web APIs and thanks to Django 3 Graphene you can easily add the support for GraphQL to your Django 3 project.

 You can find the code in this [GitHub repository](https://github.com/techiediaries/django-graphql-graphene-example)